-Engagement with stakeholders indicates that Aboriginal workers shoulder a higher burden of unemployment than headline figures, and are more likely to be unemployed, underemployed or not participating in the workforce.
+Engagement with stakeholders indicates that Aboriginal workers shoulder a higher burden of unemployment than headline figures, With Aboriginal people accounting for 75.1% of the Jobseeker (15+) caseload in the Shire of Broome since 2015.

 Access to meaningful employment opportunities is a major priority for the town, with improved incomes across all households critical to addressing cost of living pressures.